-Some people may choose to avoid sunglasses due to their higher cost; particularly the non prescription Ray Ban sunglasses.
+Some people may avoid sunglasses due to their higher cost; particularly the non prescription and polarized Ray Ban sunglasses.
 But improvement in vision over non light attenuating glasses is quite noticeable and very worthwhile.
 There’s less “haze” from internal polarized lens light reflections with this improving technology.
 So we learned how to clean Ray Ban sunglasses effectively, rather than abandon them altogether.

 Indeed, we’ve worn sunglasses with polarized lenses for three decades.
 In all that time, we have received advice from many eye care specialists about how best to clean them.

-How to clean Ray Ban sunglasses is not difficult once you know how to safely handle them.
+Sunglasses cleaning is not hard once you know how to safely handle them.
 Which cleaners work the most gently go a long way toward protecting your lenses too.
 Plus, which cleaning cloths scratch the least also extends the life of your sunglasses.
 Indeed, all these factors are essential in preserving the stylish, pristine Ray Ban look.

 We’ve tested the popular dry lens cleaning cloths from Kodak and other vendors.
 They make these of a thin, tissue-like paper.
 We’ve also tried some of the costly liquid lens cleaners that work with these cloths.
 But our success was only moderate.
 But this cleaning duo smeared and streaked our lenses.
 They also hastened buildup of scratches on the lenses.